-Manuel G. Aviles-Santiago is an associate professor of communication and culture at the College of Integrative Sciences and Arts, and an affiliate faculty with the School of Transborder Studies.
+Manuel G. Aviles-Santiago is Associate Dean for Academic Programs and Curricular Innovation, Associate Professor of Communication and Culture at the College of Integrative Sciences and Arts, and Director of the Office of Veterans and Military Academic Engagement (OVMAE).
 He obtained his doctorate in media studies at the Department of Radio-TV-Film at the University of Texas-Austin.
-His most recent book "Puerto Rican Soldiers and Second-Class Citizenship: Representations in Media," examines the cultural history of the imaginary of the Puerto Rican soldier, from representations in traditional media to self-representations in digital/social media.
-His research interests are within the areas of technology and culture, Race, ethnicity and Media, Digital and Social Media, Latino/a and Spanish Caribbean studies.
-Born in Mayaguez and raised in Aguada, Puerto Rico, Aviles-Santiago holds a bachelor's degree in communications and a master's degree in research in communications from the University of Puerto Rico at Rio Piedras.
+His most recent book, "Puerto Rican Soldiers and Second-Class Citizenship: Representations in Media," examines the cultural history of the imaginary of the Puerto Rican soldier, from representations in traditional media to self-representations in digital/social media.
+He is a Ford Foundation Pre-doctoral and Post-doctoral Fellow, an award administered by the National Research Council (now the National Academies of the Sciences, Engineering, and Medicine).
+He has worked for several research centers such as the Center for Communication Research and the Center for the Study of Latino Media and Markets.

 Avilés-Santiago has worked as a research assistant and project manager for the Voces: Latino and Latina Oral History Project under the advisory of Professor Maggie Rivas-Rodriguez.
 He was invited by the National Forum on Higher Education for the Public Good, funded by the Carnegie Foundation, to research undocumented students in higher education.
 He has presented his works at conferences such as the International Communication Association, Race and Media, Society for Cinema and Media Studies, Latino Studies, the Latin American Studies Association, and Veteran Studies conferences.